Monday, 31 December 2007

 The picture above came to mind a few years back when we visited one of our favourite places, a village called Augustówka, ( 51°58'58.81"N, 21°31'11.96"E, low-res on Google Earth) standing at the junction of three railway lines.
 Walking through the forest in winter, snow on the ground, I 'saw' the above picture just as I'd seen it in the book; the effect was like looking at a viewfinder image through a viewfinder - a sudden flashback of memory to a memory of a memory from outside my current lifetime.
 I need to know why.

 If you've just Googled this page, let me tell you that this is one of the most popular pages on my blog, visited more often than my in-depth review of the Nikon D80 digital SLR camera.
-So here, just for you, is my translation (humbly offered as the best in the English language!) of Tuwim's Lokomotywa:
+So here, just for you, is my translation (with one or two suggestions from Krzysztof) of Tuwim's Lokomotywa:

 The locomotive’s standing at the station,